-Story Grid: How to Use Three-Act Structure to Write a Story Readers Love
+How to Use Three-Act Structure to Write a Story Readers Can't Put Down

 - Climactic Choice

-- Resolution of the Crisis
+- Resolution of the Crisis (Denouement)

 These parts of your story will also be unequal.
-Thankfully, Coyne is a student of thousands of years of storytelling, and distills the ratios down like this:
+Coyne distills the ratios down like this:

 “The Beginning is about one quarter of the Story.
 The Middle is about one half of the Story.
 The End is the last quarter of the Story.
 Are there stories that do not break down 25/50/25?
 Absolutely.
 But if you were to average every Story ever told, 25/50/25 would be the result.”